What we liked about living in Odessa, Ukraine

 In the UK the big supermarkets are open 24 hours.
 In Thailand, you have 24 hour 7-11s.
-In Odessa, they have both.
+Living in Odessa, they have both.
 Lots of supermarkets in the city centre are open all the time.
 We used to do our shopping on the way home from the pub at midnight.
 It’s not even particularly quiet at that time.
 There is a small convenience store on nearly every block which is also open constantly.
 They don’t just sell snack food either.
 You can get your fruit and veg and cheese, pasta, herbs and spices and breakfast cereal.
-Open whenever you realise you’ve run out.
+They are open whenever you realise you’ve run out.

 All these delicious looking dishes you can buy from your local supermarket.